Inoviopay/Tokenization/README.md

    - Prevents replay attacks

 4. **Single-use tokens**
-   - Each token should be used for one transaction only
+   - Each token can be used for one transaction only
-   - For recurring payments, tokenize on file and reuse the same token
+   - For recurring payments, tokenize on file and reuse the same token (PMT_ID)
    - Do not tokenize the same card multiple times unnecessarily

 5. **Avoid logging full card numbers**